-3. Why is this a class action?
+3 Why is this a class action?
+What is the will be the same of the

 In a class action one or more people called "class representatives" sue on behalf of people who have similar claims.
 All of these people are a "Class."
-The courts resolve the issues for everyone affected; except for those who remove themselves (opt out) from the Class
+The courts resolve the issues for everyone affected, except for those who remove themselves (opt out) from the Class

-4. Whys there a settlement?
+41 Whynesthere a settlement?

 Both sides agreed to a settlement to avoid the delays, costs, and risks of trials.
-The AFN, the Government of Canada, the Churches, as well as the class representatives and the lawyers representing them think the settlement is best for former students and their families
+The AFN, the Government of Canada, the Churches, as well as the class representatives and the lawyers representing them think the settlement is best for former students and their families.